Towards Million-Scale Adversarial Robustness Evaluation With Stronger Individual Attacks: Introduction

-In summary, our main contributions are: \begin{itemize} \item We propose a novel individual attack \emph{Probability Margin Attack (PMA)}, which introduces a probability margin loss to boost attack effectiveness of individual attacks.
+\begin{itemize} \item We propose a novel individual attack \emph{Probability Margin Attack (PMA)}, which introduces a probability margin loss to boost attack effectiveness of individual attacks.
 We aslo analyze the relationship between probability margin loss and the commonly used cross-entropy and margin losses.

 \item We empirically demonstrate that PMA consistently outperforms existing individual attacks across multiple datasets (CIFAR-10, CIFAR-100, and ImageNet-1k) when used to evaluate the top-ranked models on the RobustBench leaderboard \cite{croce2020reliable}.
 Additionally, we propose two PMA-based ensemble attacks to balance effectiveness with efficiency.